Before you can begin selling on ebay.com.au, you'll need to make sure you have the following Information available:

 FOLLOW THIS CHECKLIST CAREFULLY:

-- Business policies- please ensure you have the eBay Business Policies feature enabled.
+Business policies- please ensure you have the eBay Business Policies feature enabled.

-- To enable/opt in to Business Policies go here: http://www.bizpolicy.ebay.com.au/businesspolicy/policyoptin
+• To enable/opt into Business Policies go here: http://www.bizpolicy.ebay.com.au/businesspolicy/policyoptin

-Note: once you complete the eBay marketplace setup process, you should see 3 business policies created on eBay, named "basic" (postage policy), "PayPal" (payment policy) and "ReturnPolicy" (returns policy).
-Please do not rename or delete these policies as our platform requires them.
+Note: once you complete the eBay marketplace setup process, you should have 3 business policies created on eBay, named "basic" (postage policy), "PayPal" (payment policy) and "ReturnPolicy" (returns policy).

-- Out of Stock Flag- Your 'Out Of Stock' preference must be set to 'Yes' in eBay so that when products go out of stock, the listing does NOT end.
+• Out of Stock Flag- Your 'Out Of Stock' preference must be set to 'Yes' in eBay so that when products go out of stock, the listing does NOT end. eBayLink and Omnivore rely on this setting to revise listings so if you want listings to end when they hit 0 stock you will need to manually end them in eBay.

-- Listing limits - By default, eBay limits any new seller account to listing only a small number of items, and up to a maximum total value.
+• Listing limits- By default, eBay limits any new seller account to listing only a small number of items, and up to a maximum total value.

 In order to list more items, and list a higher total value of items, you'll need to request an increase of your selling limits.